.png)

 Let's commence with the basics – the "Hello, World!" program.

-From the below code snippets you can see the difference in syntax.
+From the code snippets below, you can see the difference in syntax.

 JAVA